-In the case of $\operatorname{Cr}2\operatorname{O}3$, the magnetic space group is R3'c', and the structural point group is D{3d} .
-The magnetic ordering on the Cr sublattice breaks inversion (i), dihedral mirror (σ_d), and rotoinverion (S_6) symmetries, reducing the unitary point group to D_3 , whose irreps will be used to label our perturbed phonons and magnons.
-The corresponding time-reversed operators $i\mathcal{T}$, $\sigma_d\mathcal{T}$, and $S_6\mathcal{T}$ are present in the magnetic point group, but being antiunitary, do not induce any additional irreps.
+In the case of Cr_2O_3 , the magnetic space group is $R\bar{3}'c'$, and the structural point group is D{3d} .
+The magnetic ordering on the Cr sublattice breaks inversion (i), dihedral mirror (σ_d), and rotoinversion (S_6) symmetries, reducing the unitary point group to D_3 , whose irreps will be used to label our perturbed phonons and magnons.
+The corresponding time-reversed operators iT, $\sigma_d T$, and $S_6 T$ are present in the magnetic point group, but being antiunitary, they do not induce any additional irreps.

 While the experimental magnetic moment of Cr_2O_3 is found to be along the z direction, DFT calculations predict an in-plane magnetic moment.
-This discrepancy can be resolved by applying a 2% epitaxial strain, which results in an easy-axis ground state [61].
-To ensure con-
+This discrepancy can be resolved by applying a 2% epitaxial strain, which results in an easy-axis ground state [63].
+To ensure consistency with the experimental ground state, we apply a 2% epitaxial strain in our calculations, as our approach assumes spins to be oriented along the z direction.